codemonkey1101/ucb-mlai-capstone/README.md

-LB_COST - amount of money salaried for linebackers S_COST - amount of money salaried for safeties (free and strong) CB_COST - amount of money salaried for cornerbacks Defense_COST - amount of money salaried for all players defensive including special teams
+LB_COST - amount of money salaried for linebackers S_COST - amount of money salaried for safeties (free and strong) CB_COST - amount of money salaried for cornerbacks Defense_COST - amount of money salaried for all players on defense including special teams

 ##### Offensive Statistics per team and year
 offense_completion_percentage - Passing completion percentage for offense